facjure/public-domain-poetry/README.md

 Three parts: format, metadata, scripts.

 1. To restore poems, we need a new format that can be read by humans and machines alike.
-2. To curate poems, we need a way to add metadata, inline, which can be read by humans and machines.
+2. To curate poems, we need a way to add metadata, inline, read by humans and machines.
-3. Scripts provide scholars, students, and educators a way to research, find, read, and print poems.
+3. Scripts provide researchers a way to analyze, find, view, and print poems.

 ### Poem format